beejjorgensen/bgnet0/src/bgnet0_part_2100_arp.md

 1. The source computer will broadcast a specialized Ethernet frame that contains the destination IP address.
 This is the _ARP request_.

-   (Remember the EtherType field from the previous exploration?
+   (Remember the EtherType field from the previous chapter?
 ARP packets have EtherType 0x0806 to differentiate them from regular data Ethernet packets.)

 2. All computers on the LAN receive the ARP request and examine it.
 But